-The institution believes that it is well placed to meet the challenges ahead as it operates in a specialist area of provision with a large demand for the courses it offers.
+The University believes that it is well placed to meet the challenges ahead as it operates in a specialist area of provision with a large demand for the courses it offers.
 As noted explicitly in the Teaching Excellence Framework, Ravensbourne also has excellent outcomes for its students.

-Ravensbourne achieved full university status, effective from 21 May 2018, successfully meeting the main objective from the 2015-18 strategic plan.
-In addition to gaining Taught Degree Awarding Powers (TDAP) in 2017, and then full university status in 2018, there has also been a modest growth in student numbers.
-At the same time, the university has maintained its distinctive, industry-led and cutting-edge digital focus and retains its extremely successful metrics in terms of partnerships, student achievements and awards, and employability.
-The strategy for the longer period of 2018-2025 is being finalised and will set out the direction for Ravensbourne University London.
+Ravensbourne achieved full University status, effective from 21 May 2018, successfully meeting the main objective from the 2015-18 strategic plan.
+In addition to gaining Taught Degree Awarding Powers (TDAP) in 2017, and then full University status in 2018, there has also been a modest growth in student numbers.
+At the same time, the University has maintained its distinctive, industry-led and cutting-edge digital focus and retains its extremely successful metrics in terms of partnerships, student achievements and awards, and employability.

+The strategy for the longer period of 2018-2025 has been finalised and sets out the direction for Ravensbourne University London.